stephenharris/WordPressBehatExtension/docs/Recipes.md

 The general rule is:

- - List Behat, Mink, and your choice of driver(s) (recommended: Goutte and Selenium) as dependencies of your project
+ - List Behat, Mink, and your choice of driver(s) (recommended: Goutte and Selenium) as (composer) dependencies of your project
  - Install and set-up a WordPress instance (including database)
  - Install your project, (and the above dependencies) alongside your WordPress instance
  - Configure your Behat.yml with the database credentials and site URL